ibm-cloud-docs/Cloudant/offerings/learning-center.md

 If at a future date we decide we want to add additional data to our "schema", we can simply write a new object to the database with no complaints from Cloudant.
 We could decide to add the "address" object only to:

-documents that are created from now on only documents that we know addresses for
+- Documents that are created from now on.
+- Only documents that we have addresses for.

 In other words, documents of the same type can have fields present or missing.

 You database's schema can evolve over time to match your application's needs and you don't (necessarily) need to tell the database about the schema change - just write new documents in the new format.

 We can even store multiple document "types" in the same database.
 In this case, people/books/places reside in the same database.
 We know which is which because of the "type" field (this is a convention and not something that means anything to Cloudant).

-An alternative to this is have three databases people/books/places and keep each data type in its own database.
+An alternative to this is to have three databases people/books/places and keep each data type in its own database.
 Both approaches are fine: you would choose to have multiple types together in the same database if need to perform queries across types or if you need to replicate all data types together, otherwise the separate databases approach may be better.

-To summarise:
+To summarize:

 Although Cloudant is "schemaless", this doesn't absolve you of the need to do detailed data design to get the best performance.

 Here are some tips, especially relevant if you have some relational database experience.

-avoid thinking in joins - a Cloudant document should contain everything you need about that object, so that it can be retrieved in one API call. normalisation goes out of the window in JSON store, some repeated values can be tolerated if it makes data retrieval more efficient. although we have a 1MB limit on document size, your documents should be much smaller than that - a few KB is typical.
+- Avoid thinking in joins - a Cloudant document must contain everything you need about that object, so that it can be retrieved in one API call.
+- Normalization goes out of the window in JSON store, some repeated values can be tolerated if it makes data retrieval more efficient.
+- Although we have a 1MB limit on document size, your documents must be much smaller than that - a few KB is typical.
-If your application can embrace a "write only" design pattern, where data is only ever added to a database, then it may make your life easier.
-You should definitely avoid patterns that rely on updating the same document over and over in small time window.
+- If your application can embrace a "write only" design pattern, where data is only ever added to a database, then it can make your life easier.
+You must definitely avoid patterns that rely on updating the same document over and over in small time window.

 That's the end of this part.
 The next part is called "The Document id".